Preschool Leaf Activities: How to Investigate Leaves

 More Ways Kids Can Classify Leaves

-In addition to identifying the color, texture, and parts of the leaves, kids can study their leaves in additional ways.
+In addition to identifying the color, texture, and parts of the leaves, kids can study their leaves in a different way.

 Simple Versus Compound Leaves

-Kids can examine their leaf to determine if it is simple (a single leaf) or complex (made of multiple smaller leaves).
+Kids can examine their leaf shapes to determine if they are simple (a single leaf) or complex (made of multiple smaller leaves).

 Does it have a Petiole or Leafstalk?